yorkxin/hikkoshi/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Create Your "Jekyll to X" or "X to Ghost" Tool

+This tool is built with 2 parts: the `.md` file parser, and the format converter.
+You're free to take any part of this tool to build your "Jekyll to X" or "X to Ghost" exporter.

+## License

+MIT License.
+See "LICENSE.txt".

+## Credits

+The concept of this tool was from [evilsocket/octoghost](https://github.com/evilsocket/octoghost).
+I re-built it in Ruby and added some features for me.
+Thank you, [Simone Margaritelli](https://github.com/evilsocket)!